thomasdiggs/Advent_of_Code/README.md

 # Advent of Code

-A collection of solutions for problems on AdventofCode.com written in C#.
+A collection of solutions for problems on AdventofCode.com.